operasoftware/devopera/_extensions/publishing-guidelines.md

 If the above criteria are satisfied, your extension undergoes additional testing, to see that it works on all platforms (Windows, Mac and Linux).

 An extension that does not satisfy the criteria or fails the testing will be rejected, and you will be given information on the [Submitted extensions](https://addons.opera.com/developer/) page.
-After you have fixed the problems, you can resubmit the extension by clicking the “Upgrade” button next to the package name.
+After you have fixed the problems, you can resubmit the extension by clicking the _Upgrade_ button next to the package name.

 ## 5. When the extension satisfies all criteria, it will be published {#published}